GregTrevellick/SolutionOpenPopUp/README.md

 ## Use-Cases

+Use this extension anytime you want to see, or you want others to see, certain information when a solution is opened.
+As you cannot gaurantee other users will have this extension installed you should not rely on this extension to convey critical information.

+For example:

  - You're new to a company, have made some notes on a .Net solution, and it would be useful to see the notes each time you open the solution.

  - You are planning to upgrade a solution to VS2017 in the next quarter, and you want to give the developers a heads up whenever they open the solution.